 International Fountain

-The International Fountain is free and will only take a few minutes to visit, so you can easily check out this attraction and still have time for one or two others on this list.
+The International Fountain is free and will only take a few minutes to visit, so you can easily check out this attraction and still have time for one or two other museums and attractions on this list.
+The International Fountain was built in 1995, and if the light catches it perfectly — you’ll see rainbows!

 Space Needle

-The Space Needle is the most famous landmark in Seattle, so it deserves a spot on this one day in Seattle itinerary.
-The Space Needle was built in 1962 for the World’s Fair, and more than half a century later, it is still towering 600+ feet above the Pacific Northwest.
+The Space Needle is Seattle’s most famous landmark, so it obviously deserves a spot on this one-day itinerary.
+Built in 1962 for the World’s Fair, it is still towering more than 600 feet above the Pacific Northwest more than half a century later!

 Chihuly Garden and Glass Museum